 About

-My thesis is on the source idenitfication problem; the goal is to design efficient algorithms that find the first infected individual (also called patient zero) during an epidemic, based on sparse measurements about who got infected and when.
+My thesis was on the source idenitfication problem; the goal is to design efficient algorithms that find the first infected individual (also called patient zero) during an epidemic, based on sparse measurements about who got infected and when.
+I was fortunate to be advised by Patrick Thiran at EPFL.

 On the algorithmic side, I have worked on rigorously quantifying the role of adaptivity in source identification: the difference between the problem settings when the measurements are chosen adaptively vs non-adaptively.
 If the epidemic spreads very aggressively, the theoretical analysis ([1] and [2]) becomes equivalent to adaptive and non-adaptive versions of the metric dimension from the combinatorics literature.
 If the epidemic is less aggressive, then there is more stochasticity in the problem, making the analysis more challenging [3].
 Interestingly, in some cases adaptivity only plays a small role [1], whereas in others, its role is very substantial [3].